kevinjapan/Lister/README.md

 ## Example Provided

-In the simple example given, StaticLister is called by the client component LessonPlans and configured to pull data from JSON files.
+In the example code, StaticLister is called by the client component LessonPlans and configured to pull data from JSON files.

 ```
 <StaticLister